 - group work

-Two go-to favorites are “I Have . . .Who Has . . ?” and vocabulary puzzles.
-Both fit right in with a variety of topics.
-Here are a few of the selections from my store.
+Another go-to favorite is “I Have . . .Who Has . . ?” games.
+Here are a two examples from my TPT store.

 However you are spending these last weeks of school (If they ARE the last weeks of school where you teach), I hope you and your kids are enjoying them!
 Then it’s on to a well-deserved rest . . .